brunoloureiro/tpu-rad-triumf/README.md

 Before doing anything else, I recommend reading the documentation for the server (https://github.com/brunoloureiro/tpu-rad-triumf/tree/main/server/README.md) and for the DUTs (https://github.com/brunoloureiro/tpu-rad-triumf/tree/main/tpu/README.md).

-Some reminders before setting things up: keep the DUTs in an internal network, do not connect it to an external network (DHCP server).
-For each DUT, you must re-configure the static IP and the server port (details in the DUT documentation at https://github.com/brunoloureiro/tpu-rad-triumf/tree/main/tpu/README.md).
+### Some reminders before setting things up

+- Keep the DUTs in an internal network, do not connect it to an external network (DHCP server).
+- For each DUT, you must re-configure the static IP and the server port (details in the DUT documentation at https://github.com/brunoloureiro/tpu-rad-triumf/tree/main/tpu/README.md).

-### Before the Experiment
+## Before the Experiment

-Before starting the experiment, we recommend creating a spreadsheet with the configuration of each DUT, including IP, server port, and power switch port.
-At first, it might be easier to set up a single DUT and checking everything works.
+**Before starting the experiment, we recommend creating a spreadsheet with the configuration of each DUT, including IP, server port, and power switch port.
+At first, it might be easier to set up a single DUT and checking everything works.**

-### During the Experiment
+## During the Experiment

 Thanks to ~~magic~~ Fernando (and many other collaborators), the server should handle *most* things (if configured properly), so you should just run `./server.py` in the host responsible for the server (the server should not be in the beam room).